plone/documentation/docs/classic-ui/theming/diazo.md

     └── bs-pricing.html
 ```

-The purpose of each file is the following:
+The purpose of each item is described as follows.

-- `index.html`: this is the theme file.
-The purpose of Diazo theming is to fill the theme file with the content coming from Plone.
+{file}`index.html`
+:   This is the theme file.
+    Plone populates it with its content, according to rules defined in {file}`rules.xml`.

+{file}`manifest.cfg`
-- `manifest.cfg`: this file contains the theme configuration, such as the theme name, the path to the rules file and some other configurations.
+:   This file contains the theme configuration, such as the theme name, the path to the rules file and some other configurations.

+{file}`package.json`
-- `package.json`: this theme folder is by itself a javascript package, and, in case you want to develop your theme here, in this file you can configure which are the dependencies of your theme.
-For instance you can add `bootstrap` or `tailwind` as dependencies and manage those dependencies and the building of your final CSS from here.
+:   The theme folder is, by itself, a JavaScript package.
+    If you want to develop your theme here, you can declare the dependencies of your theme in this file.
+    For instance, you can add `bootstrap` or `tailwind` as dependencies, and manage those dependencies and the building of your final CSS from here.

+{file}`README.rst`
-- `README.rst`: the file that explains how this theme is built and developed.
+:   The file that explains how this theme is built and developed.

+{file}`rules.xml`
-- `rules.xml`: the file where you will write your rules to bring Plone content to the theme in the `index.html` file
+:   The file where you will write your rules to bring Plone content into the theme in the {file}`index.html` file.

+{file}`styles` folder
-- `styles` folder: where you can save your theme's CSS files.
+:   Where you can save your theme's CSS files.

+{file}`tinymce-templates`
-- `tinymce-templates`: template files that can be loaded into the TinyMCE editor in Plone (it requires additional configuration in the add-ons profile's `registry.xml` file.
+:   Template files that can be loaded into the TinyMCE editor in Plone.
+    It requires additional configuration in the add-on's profile's {file}`registry.xml` file.

 ## Integrate an external theme using Diazo